nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 * Environment variables can be edited only if a person enters the credentials of the machine/computer.

 ### Managing environment variables in a windows machine
-Search for 'Edit system environment variables' in windows search bar
+* Open 'Edit system environment variables' from windows search bar
+*

 ### Online Interpreter
 You can run these codes online at https://www.programiz.com/python-programming/online-compiler/ , https://repl.it/